-Another way to experience the beauty of Arashiyama is onboard the Sagano Romantic scenic train tour.
+If you’re looking for a different way of sightseeing in Kyoto, what do do is jump onboard the Sagano Romantic scenic train tour to experience the beauty of Arashiyama .
 This 25-minute train trip is regarded as one of the most beautiful railway journeys in Japan.
 Your train ride will take you through stunning natural scenery, including views of the Hozugawa Ravine.
 If you are travelling in winter, you will get to see amazing snowy views, in Spring the iconic cherry blossom trees and leafy, green landscape in Summer.

 Location: Depart from Kameoka or Saga Station